exectails/Yggdrasil/README.md

 Yggdrasil
 ==============================

-Future base library for the Aura Project's server programs. *Work in progress.*
+Future base library for the Aura Project's game servers. *Work in progress.*

+This basically moves current Shared classes to a dedicated library.

 TODO
 ------------------------------
-- Add more unit tests
+- ~~Add more unit tests~~
 - Add network classes

 Links